sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-visualeffects-fontsmoothing.md

 # FontSmoothing

 > [!Note]
-> We do not recommend using this Unattend setting when preparing images, as ClearType is now the default font appearance across the system.
-This Unattend setting will be removed in a future release of Windows.
+> In Windows 10, version 1709, this setting is removed.

 `FontSmoothing` specifies whether font smoothing is enabled, and which type.